The Critical Node Game: Conclusions

 \section{Conclusions}

 In this work, we introduced the \gls{CNG}, a game-theoretic model to assess the cyber-security risk of cloud networks and inform security experts on the optimal security strategies.
-Our approach combines game theory and combinatorial optimization to provide a practical framework to guide security experts to (i.) assess the security posture of the cloud network, and (ii.) dynamically adapt the level of cyber-protection deployed on the network.
+Our approach combines game theory and combinatorial optimization to provide a practical framework to guide security experts in assessing the security posture of the cloud network and dynamically adapting the level of cyber-protection deployed on the network.
 Methodologically, we formalized the \gls{CNG} as a simultaneous and non-cooperative attacker-defender game where each player solves a combinatorial optimization problem parametrized in the variables of the other player.
-Our model embeds the uncertainty of the attack dynamics by modeling the range of possible attacks, and requires, in this sense, almost no probabilistic assumption.
+Our model embeds the uncertainty of the attack dynamics by modeling the range of possible attacks and requires, in this sense, almost no probabilistic assumption.
 In practice, we provided a computational analysis of a real-world cloud network and synthetic instances and demonstrated the efficacy of our approach.
-Importantly, our approach always produces a feasible recommendation for the network operators, and scales up to real-sized cloud networks.
-Although our \gls{CNG} only includes a knapsack constraint, it could potentially support more sophisticated constraints modeling requirements on the defender's and attacker's operations.
+Importantly, our approach always produces a feasible recommendation for the network operators and scales up to real-sized cloud networks.
+Although our \gls{CNG} only includes a knapsack constraint, it could support more sophisticated constraints modeling requirements on the defender's and attacker's operations.
+Finally, our approach does not assume any specific structure on the attacks (if not a resource constraint).
+To alleviate the conservativism of such a model, our approach can be augmented by specifying the dynamics (or types) of attacks allowed by the attacker.
+For instance, the MITRE ATT\&CK framework \citep{mitre-attack}, a collection of attack tactics and techniques based on real-world observations, can provide useful constraints on the attacker dynamics.
+For example, we could require that if one given node is attacked, other nodes with the same “properties” (\eg, the same software) are also attacked.
+As long as we can represent these dynamics with linear constraints, our algorithm can still compute the equilibrium of the resulting game.